libretro/docs/docs/library/genesis_plus_gx.md

 **Master System FM (YM2413) Core** - [genesis_plus_gx_ym2413_core]

 Select method used to emulate the [FM Sound Unit](https://segaretro.org/FM_Sound_Unit) of the Sega Mark III/Master System.
 'MAME' option is fast, and runs full speed on most systems.
 'Nuked' option is cycle accurate, very high quality, and has substantial CPU requirements.
-The 'Master System FM (YM2413) Core' core option only appears if the Genesis Plus GX libretro core was compiled with the ['HAVE_OPLL_CORE' flag](https://github.com/libretro/Genesis-Plus-GX/blob/master/Makefile.libretro).

 * **MAME [mame]** - Uses the MAME option for emulating the FM Sound Unit for Sega Mark III/Master System games which is fast and full speed for most games.
 * Nuked [nuked] - Uses the Nuked option for emulating the FM Sound Unit for Sega Mark III/Master System games which is high quality but has substantial CPU requirements.

 **Mega Drive/Genesis FM** [genesis_plus_gx_ym2612]

 Select method used to emulate the FM synthesizer (main sound generator) of the Mega Drive/Genesis.
 'MAME' options are fast, and run full speed on most systems.
 'Nuked' options are cycle accurate, very high quality, and have substantial CPU requirements.
-The 'Nuked' core option settings only appear if the Genesis Plus GX libretro core was compiled with the ['HAVE_YM3438_CORE' flag](https://github.com/libretro/Genesis-Plus-GX/blob/master/Makefile.libretro).
 The ['YM2612'](https://segaretro.org/YM2612) chip is used by the original Model 1 Mega Drive/Genesis.
 The ['YM3438'](https://segaretro.org/index.php?title=YM3438&redirect=no) is used in later Mega Drive/Genesis revisions.

 * **MAME (YM2612) [mame (ym2612)]** - Selects MAME (YM2612) [original Model 1 Mega Drive/Genesis] as FM synthesizer method which is fast and fullspeed.
-* MAME (ASIC YM3438) [mame (asic ym3438)] - Selects MAME (ASIC YM3438 [later Mega Drive/Genesis revisions] as FM synthesizer method which is fast and fullspeed.
+* MAME (ASIC YM3438) [mame (asic ym3438)] - Selects MAME (ASIC YM3438) [later Mega Drive/Genesis revisions] as FM synthesizer method which is fast and fullspeed.
 * MAME (Enhanced YM3438) [mame (enhanced ym3438)] - Selects MAME (Enhanced YM3438) [later Mega Drive/Genesis revisions] as FM synthesizer method which is fast and fullspeed.
 * Nuked (YM2612) [nuked (ym2612)] - Selects Nuked (YM2612) [original Model 1 Mega Drive/Genesis] as FM synthesizer method which is high quality but has high CPU requirements.
 * Nuked (YM3438) [nuked (ym3438)] - Selects Nuked (YM3438) [later Mega Drive/Genesis revisions] FM synthesizer method which is fast but has high CPU requirements.